mattermost/mattermost-integration-gitlab/README.md

 3. **Connect your project to your GitLab account for outgoing webhooks**
  1. Log in to GitLab account and to the project from which you want to receive updates and to which you have administrator access.
 From the left side of the project screen, click on **Settings** > **Web Hooks** and in the **URL** field enter `http://<your-web-server-domain>/` from the previous step, plus the word `**new_event**` to create an entry that reads **`http://<your-web-server-domain>/new_event`** so events from your GitLab project are sent to your web server.
- 2. From the same page, under **Trigger** select **Comment events**, **Issue events**, **Merge Request events**
+ 2. From the same page, under **Trigger** select **Push events**, **Comment events**, **Issue events**, **Merge Request events**
  3. (Recommended but optional): Encrypt your connection from GitLab to your project by selecting **Enable SSL verification**.
 If this option is not available and you're not familiar with how to set it up, contact your GitLab System Administrator for help.
  3. Click **Add Web Hook** to check that a new entry about your webhook is added to the **Web hooks** section below the button.

 4. **Test that everything is working**
+  1. If your GitLab project is in active development, return to the webhooks page of your GitLab project and click **Test Hook** to send a test message about one of your recent updates from your GitLab project to Mattermost
-  1. Try creating an issue as a test, and check that the new issue is posted to Mattermost
+  2. If your GitLab project is not active, if it's brand new for example, try creating an issue as a test, and check that the new issues is posted to Mattermost
-  2. Don't use GitLab's **Test Hook** button to try to test the integration.
-That button will always send **Push events** as the test and the integration ignores those events since they're spammy.
+  3. Back on the settings page of your Heroku app, under the **Config Variables**, click **Reveal Config Vars** and then click the `X` next to the **PUSH_TRIGGER** field you added.
+This was used for testing only, and is better left turned off for production
-  3. If you have any issues, it's probably our fault for not well documenting the setup.
+  4. If you have any issues, it's probably our fault for not well documenting the setup.
 So please go to http://forum.mattermost.org and let us know that our instructions didn't work, and let us know which steps were the most unclear.